AhKose/Refactoring_LLM/README.md

-# Replication Package: Empirical Analysis of LLM-Driven Refactoring for Microservices
+#  An Empirical Analysis of LLM-Driven Refactoring for Microservices

 This repository serves as the replication package for the study titled **"An Empirical Analysis of LLM-Driven Refactoring for Microservices."**